artzimy/CNNTabular/README.md

 # Overview
 ## Data organization

 The dataset should include:

-<Images> folder with the training and validation images
+<Images> folder with the training and validation images and csv/xlsx file with data names and labels

-<Test> folder with the test images
+<Test> folder with the test images and csv/xlsx file with data names and labels

+for the csv/xlsx files - see the demo examples files

 ## Included files